... And You May Only Be One Small Speed-Bump Away From a Relationship Crisis ... and Then it's Usually Too Little, Too Late!

 What if you are only one small speed bump away from having a relationship crisis?

-If you are the kind of leader who is committed to your personal and professional growth, then keep on reading…
+If you are the kind of leader who is committed to your personal and professional growth, and learn how to make your job EASY, then keep on reading…

 “When dealing with people, remember you are not dealing with creatures of logic, but creatures of emotion.”